HOME / Primary care support / Initial Assessment and Referral - Decision Support Tool

 Doctor at keyboard WEB RGB

-GPs are often the first point of contact for people seeking mental health support.
-Patients often present with a range of interrelated factors that can make it challenging to determine the most appropriate level of care.
+Primary care and allied health are often the first point of contact for people seeking mental health support.
+Patients often present with a range of interrelated factors that are important to consider when determining the most appropriate level of care.

-The Initial Assessment and Referral (IAR) is a decision support tool, to assist GPs (and other referrers) to find the most suitable level of care for patients, which can then be used to determine the appropriate service for the patient, at a local level.
+The Initial Assessment and Referral Decision Support Tool (IAR-DST) has been designed to assist GPs and other mental health referrers to document clinical decision making and find the most suitable referral services for the patient at a local level.
 It provides a standardised, evidence-based and objective approach to assist with mental health care recommendations.
+You can read more about this Department of Health and Aged Care initiative here.

 The IAR guides clinicians to consider what information needs to be collected from patients, to conduct a patient-centred and holistic assessment.